microsoft/CopilotStudioSamples/BuildYourOwnCanvasSamples/3.location-processing/README.md

 To host this demo, you will need to clone the code and run locally.

 1. Clone this repository
-1. Create two empty files for environment variables, `/bot/.env` and `/web/.env`
+1. Create one empty file for environment variables `/web/.env`

 ## Setup Azure Storage